-The approved independent school shall demonstrate that it has the ability to serve all students with disabilities by:

-(a) Demonstrating an understanding of special education requirements, including:

-1.(1) Provision of a free and appropriate public education in accordance with federal and s-state $law{z}$ .

-2. (2) Provision of education in the least restrictive environment in accordance with federal and $\underline{s}$ tate law $z^{\tau}$

-3. (3) Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and s tate law, and.

-4.(4) Procedural safeguards and parental rights, including discipline procedures, specified in federal and state law;-

-(b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress $\frac{1}{27}$ .

-(c) Employing or contracting with staff who have the required licensure to provide special education services/2.

-(d) Agreeing to communicate with the responsible LEA concerning:

-(1) Development of, and any changes to, the IEP2.

-- (2) Services provided under the IEP and recommendations for a change in the services providedL - (3) The student's progress - (4) Maintenance of the student's enrollment in the independent school, and- - (5) Identification of students with suspected disabilities;-
+The approved independent school shall demonstrate that it has the ability to serve all students with disabilities by: (a) Demonstrating an understanding of special education requirements, including: $\underline{1.(1)}$ Provision of a free and appropriate public education in accordance with federal and \underline{s} State law z .
+2. (2) Provision of education in the least restrictive environment in accordance with federal and selfate law.
+3. (3) Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and section 1.
+4.(4) Procedural safeguards and parental rights, including discipline procedures, specified in federal and sstate law; (b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress: (c) Employing or contracting with staff who have the required licensure to provide special education services: (d) Agreeing to communicate with the responsible LEA concerning: (1) Development of, and any changes to, the IEP 2 - (2) Services provided under the IEP and recommendations for a change in the services provided, (3) The student's progress 2 - (4) Maintenance of the student's enrollment in the independent school, and- (5) Identification of students with suspected disabilities;

-(e) Committing to participate in dispute resolution as provided under federal and state law.